Sophiayangg/minaa-webapp/README.md

 ### 2. Compile MiNAA

-The Shiny app requires a compiled executable of MiNAA (`minaa.exe`) in the root of the project directory.
+The Shiny app requires a compiled executable of MiNAA (`minaa.exe`).
+To obtain this, you must clone the separate `solislemuslab/minaa` repository and build MiNAA for your environment.
 The compilation process varies by operating system.
 See [MiNAA's README](https://github.com/solislemuslab/minaa?tab=readme-ov-file#compilation) for more information.

 ### 3. Install Dependencies